li11ianc/explaining-movie-revenue/project/project.md

 glance at two films: Pirates of the Caribbean: On Stranger Tides and Paranormal Activity.
 The former failed under the influence of the highest budget while the latter is the most profitable movie of all time by percentage with a budget less than $100,000.
-Furthermore, the importance of genre and production company far exceeded our expectations; we expected movies in different genres to have roughly equal profitability and for large companies to have fairly similar skill at earning revenue, but specific companies far exceed expectations while certain genres are far more prone to profitable movies.

 With specific reference to our investigation question of what factors make a movie profitable, we have seen firsthand the difficulty of